 Know the medicines you take.
 Keep a list of your medicines with you and show it to your healthcare provider and pharmacist when you get a new medicine.

-Read the step-by-step instructions for using Utibron Neohaler at the end of this Medication Guide.
+Read the step-by-step instructions for using Utibron Neohaler at the end of this Patient Information leaflet.

 Utibron Neohaler can cause serious side effects, including:

 |If you have these symptoms, stop taking Utibron Neohaler and call your healthcare provider right away before taking another dose.

 |If you have these symptoms, stop taking Utibron Neohaler and call your healthcare provider right away before using another dose.

 |Common side effects of Utibron Neohaler include sore throat and runny nose, high blood pressure, and back pain.

 Tell your healthcare provider about any side effect that bothers you or that does not go away.

 These are not all of the possible side effects of Utibron Neohaler.
 For more information, ask your healthcare provider or pharmacist.